 - Why the concept of “DNI” and the “65 day rule” are so important - - and how to use them to your clients’ advantage!

 - Different strategies for reducing the federal income tax

-- Techniques that can be used to avoid unnecessary state income taxes
+- Techniques that can be used to also avoid unnecessary state income taxes

 - How to shift income into lower tax brackets

-- Distribution of capital gain property to shift income
+- How to distribute capital gain property to shift income

 - How to use decanting to change state situs, apply lower state income tax rates and influence what is DNI (and in turn lower both federal and state income taxes!)

 - You’ll even receive a copy of Steve Oshins’ 50 State Income Tax Chart!